flemay/3musketeers/docs/guide/environment-variables.md

 Also, environment variables can be used at different stages of software development: build, test, deploy, and run time.
 Naming them accordingly may be a good idea.

-Naming variables and structuring envfile is a personal taste.
+Naming variables and structuring envfile are a personal taste.
 Currently I prefer structuring it by ordering variables and descriptions:

 ```bash
 # env.template